How to become a Florida notary:

 - Be at least 18 years of age

 - Be a legal resident of Florida

-- If a permanent resident alien, file a recorded Declaration of Domicile with the application
+- Be a permanent resident alien with proof of Declaration of Domicile

 - Be able to read, write, and understand the English language